Buct0r/JSrandom/README.md

 Since the executable is not signed, your antivirus will probably block it.
 If you want you can add an exeption in your antivirus settings or if you don't trust the exe, just download the python file and run it with python.

 In the next week I will try to find a solution to add the extension to the Chrome web store.

+You can find the main website at this [link](https://buct0r.github.io/JSrandom/)

 Thanks to skesko for the collaboration with the testing phase. :3